yuede/yuede.github.io/_pages/about.md

 Furthermore, they aim to build high-performance computing systems with emerging hardware (e.g., GPU) to improve the scalability of cybersecurity techniques.
 The Graph Lab's research works have frequently appeared at prestigious cybersecurity and high-performance computing conferences, including USENIX Security, SC, HPDC, EuroS&P, RAID, and AsiaCCS.
 His research won the best paper award at NPC 2014.

 Yuede Ji received a Ph.D. degree from the George Washington University in 2021.
 He received M.S. and B.E. from Jilin University in 2015 and 2012, respectively.
-Yuede Ji's curriculum vitae can be found [here](../files/cv_yuede.pdf).

 Openings
 ======